Joe21/takehome/notes.md

   - Easy lift to migrate this pattern over to a dedicated NoSQL solution
 - Cons
   - JSONB usage in a relational database can be viewed as an anti-pattern, especially if left unchecked
-  - More difficulty querying analytics and filtering
+  - Possibly more cumbersome to run analytics

 ### Implementation Considerations
 - Keep the SQL side extremely easy
 - The K/V storage must stay flat.
 Do not embed or introduce complex objects!
   - Denote type in key name using some sort of delimiter
   - Store data contract for enum types in yaml for now (short term MVP approach)
-- Add GIS indexing on keys to ensure quick filtering and querying
+- Manage client custom_fields as a schema_store
+- Manage the actual custom data on the buildings via
 - 2 separate controllers for different stakeholders (namespaced for clients mutating buildings vs external buildings api + eager load the custom_fields)

 ##### Older Debunked Considerations